codingaslu/AI-Powered-VoIP-Platform-for-Repair-Businesses/README.md

 * Convert voicemails to text messages

 ### 4. Inbox UI
-Build a unified web-based inbox using **React or Vue + FastAPI backend**, where users can see all calls, texts, and AI-suggested responses.
+Build a unified web-based inbox using **React + VITE + FastAPI backend**, where users can see all calls, texts, and AI-suggested responses.
 This would include responsive design for mobile access and **missed opportunity alerts**.

 ### 5. Backend Infrastructure
-Use **PostgreSQL for metadata**, **Qdrant for vector search**, and host everything on **Cloud Run, Heroku, or Kubernetes** depending on scale.
+Use **Mongodb** for database, **Qdrant for vector search**, and host everything on **Cloud Run, Heroku, or Kubernetes** depending on scale.

 ### 6. Integration & Security
 Implement secure API endpoints for integration with existing business systems (CRMs, ticketing systems) and ensure end-to-end encryption for all communications.